Shaomeng Wang, PhD

 Warner-Lambert/Parke-Davis Professor in Medicine

 Director, Cancer Drug Discovery Program

 University of Michigan Comprehensive Cancer Center

-Seeking effective therapies for triple negative breast cancer.
+Developing new therapies for breast cancer.

 Dr. Shaomeng Wang's primary research interest is the discovery and development of novel small-molecule therapeutics for the treatment of human breast cancer and other types of cancer focusing on targeting apoptosis and epigenetics pathways.
 Dr. Wang has built a comprehensive drug discovery program at the University of Michigan and has advanced four novel anticancer drugs into clinical development and several additional compounds into IND-enabling studies.
 Dr. Wang has published over 250 manuscripts and is an inventor of more than 50 patents and patent applications.

 Dr. Wang's research program consists of three research laboratories.
 The computational/informatics laboratory has the expertise in lead identification and lead optimization using structure-based methods and informatics.
 The chemistry laboratory has the capability of synthesizing complex small molecule ligands.
 The biology/biochemistry/pharmacology laboratory has the capability and expertise for assay development, in-depth molecular mechanism studies and evaluations of the biological activity of new compounds in relevant biochemical assays and laboratory models of human cancer, as well as in vivo pharmacokinetics and pharmacodynamic analysis of these compounds.

 When you give to BCRF, you're funding critical hours in the lab.
 More time for research means longer, healthier lives for the ones we love.